abd333/PacketSimulator/README.md

-# PacketSimulator
+# Packet Simulator
+Discreate event simulation..
 Simple packet simulator M/1/1, with  C++.
 FIFO used to serve the packets